 - One of many copies of a formerly popular title.

-2. A discarded item may be replaced with another copy of the same title or another work on the same subject.
+A removed item may be replaced with another copy of the same title or another work on the same subject.

-3. Aides used in discarding: Public Library Core Collection Nonfiction, Children's Core Collection, Best Books for Young Adults, Recommended Reference Books for Small and Medium-Sized Libraries and Media Centers, Evaluating and Weeding Collections in Small and Medium-Sized Public Libraries, Continuous Review Evaluation and Weeding.
+Aides used in removing: Public Library Core Collection Nonfiction, Children's Core Collection, Best Books for Young Adults, Recommended Reference Books for Small and Medium-Sized Libraries and Media Centers, Evaluating and Weeding Collections in Small and Medium-Sized Public Libraries, Continuous Review Evaluation and Weeding.

 “Books and other library resources should be provided for the interest, information, and enlightenment of all people of the community the library serves.
 Materials should not be excluded because of the origin, background, or views of those contributing to their creation … Libraries should provide materials and information presenting all points of view on current and historical issues.
 Materials should not be proscribed or removed because of partisan or doctrinal disapproval.”